carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/06-rendering-code-yaml.md

 {: .checklist}

 > ## CHALLENGE 3 - Adding inline code
-> Suppose we would like to add some information to the sentence we have just adjusted in our manuscript.
-We would like to include the average for the variable *violation_count* present in the same dataset.
+> Suppose we want to add another inline code to the same paragraph.
+Look for **(Example 7B)**  to represent the average value for *violation_count* present in the same dataset.
 Which inline code would we have to add to the following sentence?
->
-> The CSV file contains choice consistency data for `r nrow(bronars_simulation_data.csv)` simulated participants that have been used to determine the power of our food-choice task design to detect choice consistency violations, which averaged ` `enter inline code here` `.
-> What inline code would you enter?
-What number would replace the inline code?
 >
 > Tip: we will need to use a `dataset$variable` syntax!
 >